coleygroup/sparrow/README.md

  - `--cluster {custom, similarity}` (default: `None`): How to define clusters if desired.
 If `custom`, they must be defined in the `target-csv` file.
 If `similarity`, they are automatically defined using Tanimoto similarity-based clusters with a maximum cutoff of `--cluster-cutoff` (default: `0.7`).
  - `--N-per-cluster`: Constrains that all clusters are represented by at least `N` compounds
  - `--diversity-weight` (default: `0`) <sup>L</sup>: A weighting factor that encourages selection of many similarity-based clusters.
+ - `--rxn-classifier-path`: Path to the reaction class classifier directory (to HazELNut if using NameRxn or to a directory containing Lookup csv for custom reaction class mapping).
+ - `--max-rxn-classes`: Constrains the number of reaction classes that the optimizer can select.
+ - `--rxn-class-weight` (default: `0`) <sup>L</sup>: A weighting factor that encourages the selection of as few as possible reaction classes.
  - `--path-finder {lookup,api}`: type of tree builder to use
  - `--tree-lookup-dir`: path of lookup json file with combined retrosynthesis tree
  - `--time-per-target`: expansion time in seconds for each target